ianchanning/neural-network-js/tutorial/slides.tex.md

 N.B. recursion - alternative to a `while` loop

-# I want to give this process a name
+# Give this process a name

 Once we have a function we can differentiate, this is called Gradient Descent.